kubeshop/botkube-docs/versioned_docs/version-0.17/plugin/quick-start.md

    - GitHub releases, defined at `.github/workflows/release.yml` in your GitHub repository.
    - GitHub Pages, defined at `.github/workflows/pages-release.yml` in your GitHub repository.

+   If you pick the GitHub Pages, a further configuration is needed:

+   1. In project settings, enable [publishing GitHub Pages via GitHub Action](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).
+   2. Adjust the `github-pages` deployment environment.
+You can either:
+      - remove the deployment environment if you don't need any protection rules
+      - add an environment protection rule so that you can deploy pages on each new tag.
+If you use tagging like `vX.Y.Z`, you can add the `v*` rule.
+As an alternative, can select **All branches** from the dropdown.

 4. Update the README.md file to describe the plugins that you created.